lms21a/SynthAI/readme.md

 * Components Library (Anyone is more than welcome to contribute a component)

 # Some Model Results
 Some Prebuilt Models include my 50M parameter Model, LlamaKinda, which is kinda based off the Llama architecture, was trained for 93.5 hours on OpenWebText 2.
-Here are some training charts of experiments, as well as a quote from the model about the meaning of life
+Here are some training charts of experiments, as well as a quote from the model about the meaning of life.
 Keep in mind that this was a "document completion" since the model is not yet fine-tuned.

 ```